launchquickly/golang/README.md

 # golang
-Project to collect and document golang related examples and practices
+Project to collect and document golang related examples, practices and tools